 New Programs and Schools

 While the SGU School of Medicine symbolizes the quintessential St. George’s University experience, the commitment to academic excellence led to new developments in other educational fields.
-In 1993, the University expanded its offerings in healthcare education by instituting graduate and undergraduate programs, and in 1996, it was granted a charter for the SGU School of Arts and Sciences and the SGU Graduate Studies Program.
+In 1993, the University expanded its offerings in healthcare education by instituting graduate and undergraduate programs, and in 1996, it was granted a charter for the SGU School of Arts and Sciences and the SGU School of Graduate Studies.

 There was an immediate and overwhelming response from the Grenadian people, as well as people in the region who were anxious to take advantage of this opportunity for tertiary education.
 The School began offering night courses in the Fall of 1996, and baccalaureate degree programs in January 1997.
 There are currently programs offered in international business, accounting, economics/finance, marketing, tourism and hospitality management, management, life sciences, marine biology, liberal studies, management information systems, and information technology.